 On the other hand, this garland has stayed too long at the party.
 This photo was taken in late January and suggests that perhaps the date for "Un-decorating Day" should be the first weekend in February.

 Traditionally, The Beacon Hill Civic Association has held their "Undecorating Weekend - Pancake Breakfast" in January.
 That's great for some fading decorations.
 But, many of the wreaths, planters, and window boxes with less traditional themes are in great shape and continue to add a splash of bright to the dull streetscape.
 Those should stay around a bit longer.

 This year we've had Roses in December and snowdrops and green shoots popping up in January.
 This weekend would be our normal time to start looking for those first signs of spring.
 So in our minds this is also a weekend to take a look at your winter decor and decide if it is still a happy addition to your home or if it's time to take it away and think about the next season.
 In case you're wondering, the Spring Equinox is March 20, 2016.

 Do you have an Amazon Gift Certificate to use?
-Or do you need to buy one for a Graduation or Wedding gift?
+Or do you need to buy one for a gift?
 Remember to click over to Amazon from here to support this site!